AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/desktop-applications.md

 # Desktop applications {#desktop-applications}

 Desktop applications integrate with Experience Rollouts by making direct REST API calls.
 Use the **Feature API V2** for desktop clients.

-Contact Experience Rollouts support for access to the Feature API V2 reference.
+See [GET Feature API V2](../../feature-api/get-feature-api-v2.md) for the full API reference.

 ## Integration requirements {#requirements}